albert-hg/Mac-M1-First-Setting-Guide/README.md

         # brew install --cask iterm2

-After installed, you can get a configuration file *.zprofile* in *~/*, and also can see Item2 has installed in *Application* file already.
+After installed, you can get a new folder *.config* which is contains iTrem2's information, and also can see Item2 has installed in *Application* file already.